 The installer requires PHP 5.4 or higher.
 If you still use the legacy PHP 5.3 version, you cannot use the Symfony Installer.
-Read the Creating Symfony Applications without the Installer section to learn how to proceed.
+Read the Installing and Configuring Symfony section to learn how to proceed.

 Depending on your operating system, the installer must be installed in different ways.

 Open your command console and execute the following commands:

 $ sudo curl -LsS http://symfony.com/installer -o /usr/local/bin/symfony $ sudo chmod a+x /usr/local/bin/symfony